Senneterre

-There are three schools in this city: St-Paul elementary school, Chanoine-Delisle elementary school and La Concorde High school.
-This town centre is mainly surrounded by Parent Lake and Tiblemont Lake.
-The main street of this city is called Avenue 10e (10th Avenue).
+There are three schools in the town: St-Paul elementary school, Chanoine-Delisle elementary school and La Concorde High school.
+The town centre is mainly surrounded by Parent Lake and Tiblemont Lake.
+The main street of the town is called Avenue 10e (10th Avenue).
 The arena is named Centre sportif André Dubé.
-The economy of this city is mainly based on forestry.
+The economy of the town is mainly based on forestry.

 History

 While the site first served as a trading post, real colonization began in 1904 when the first permanent settlers arrived.
 It was first identified as Rivière-Nottaway, then Rivière-Bell.
 Over the next 10 years, there were only a few residents who were joined by people fleeing conscription.
 Between 1911 and 1913 when the National Transcontinental Railway was being constructed, the area was surveyed and the geographic township of Senneterre was formed, named in honour of a captain of the Régiment de Languedoc that fought in the Battle of Sainte-Foy.

 The completion of the railway accelerated the development of the place.
 In 1914, the Parish of Saint-Paul-de-Senneterre was founded, and in 1919, the place was incorporated as the Township Municipality of Senneterre-Partie-Ouest, named after the township and its relative position therein.
 It developed into a center for forestry, commerce and tourism.

 In 1948, it shortened its name to Senneterre and changed status to village municipality, while gaining town status in 1956.
 In 1953, CFS Senneterre opened, home to the No. 34 Aircraft Control & Warning Squadron and part of the Pinetree Line chain of radar stations.
 After the closure of CFS Val-d'Or in 1976, the base also served as the Search and Rescue centre for north-western Quebec.
 In 1988, CFS Senneterre was closed.

 On July 6, 1996, the Town of Senneterre was greatly expanded from 114.45 km2 to 14887.03 km2 when the unorganized territories of Lac-Quentin and Lac-Mingo and almost all of the unorganized territories of Matchi-Manitou and Lac-Bricault were added to its jurisdiction.
 From that day until La Tuque's amalgamation in 2002, it was in terms of area the second largest incorporated entity in Quebec after Baie-James and the largest with town status in Quebec.